 Wondering how to get into lead metal investing?
 Our brief overview explains supply and demand dynamics and how to get started.

 Because of its high resistance to corrosion, lead was once used in plumbing.
-Today, however, most lead is used to make lead-acid batteries — in fact, according to the US Geological Survey’s latest report on lead, the lead-acid battery market accounted for over 85 percent of American lead consumption in 2018.
+Today, however, most lead is used to make lead-acid batteries — in fact, according to the US Geological Survey’s (USGS) latest report on lead, the lead-acid battery market accounted for over 93 percent of US lead consumption in 2019.
 Lead-acid batteries are primarily used to power vehicles, but they have other uses as well.

-Read on for a brief overview of how to get into lead metal investing, from supply and demand dynamics to navigating the stock market.
+Read on for a brief overview of ways to invest in lead, from the supply and demand dynamics that determine lead prices to navigating the stock market.

-As mentioned, most lead is currently consumed by the lead-acid battery industry.
+As mentioned, most lead is used industrially and consumed in large part by the lead-acid battery industry.
 These batteries are mainly used to power vehicles, but are also used in emergency systems, computers, forklifts and other equipment.
 In addition, lead is found in remote-access power systems, load-leveling systems and compounds used in the glass and plastics industries.

-The International Lead and Zinc Study Group says that 2018 global refined lead consumption came in at about 11.73 million tonnes, up slightly from 2017.
-European demand remained stable last year, while increases in Austria, Italy and Poland balanced reductions in France and the Czech Republic.
+The International Lead and Zinc Study Group says that global refined lead consumption came in at about 11.86 million tonnes in 2019, down slightly from 2018.
+European demand has remained stable, while increases in Austria, Italy and Poland balanced reductions in France and the Czech Republic.

-In terms of supply, it’s worth noting that lead has one of the highest recycling rates in the world — in 2013, secondary lead production accounted for 54 percent of total output, says the International Lead Association.
+In terms of supply, it’s worth noting that lead has one of the highest recycling rates in the world.
+Secondary lead production accounts for more than half of global total output, states the International Lead Association.
+In Europe, more than 60 percent of lead comes from secondary production, while in the US that figure stands at more than 80 percent.
 Part of the reason lead is recycled so extensively is that it can be recycled indefinitely without any reduction in quality.

-Investors who are optimistic about lead believe that those supply and demand dynamics could push the metal’s price up in the coming years.
+Investors who are optimistic about lead believe that the supply and demand dynamics mentioned above could push lead prices up in the coming years.
 While lead may be considered higher risk than other commodities, it can still prove to be worth the costs and energy.

 But where is the best place on Wall Street to put your money into lead?
 Those who want to start investing in the sector have a variety of options.

-Adding lead mining stocks to your portfolio is one way to gain financial exposure to lead, but this route can be difficult, as lead is generally mined as a by-product of precious metals like silver, or fellow base metals copper and zinc.
-Major miners that produce some lead include BHP (NYSE:BHP,ASX:BHP,LSE:BHP) and Teck Resources (TSX:TECK.B,NYSE:TECK), though of course there are many other smaller companies that feature lead mines and assets in their portfolio.
+Adding lead-mining stocks to your portfolio is one way to gain investment exposure to lead, but this route can be difficult, as lead is generally mined as a by-product of a precious metal such as silver, or fellow base metals copper and zinc.
+Major miners that produce some lead include BHP (NYSE:BHP,ASX:BHP,LSE:BHP) and Teck Resources (TSX:TECK.B,NYSE:TECK), though of course there are smaller companies that feature lead mines and assets in their portfolio.

-Exposure to lead can also be obtained by buying futures contracts on the London Metal Exchange.
-Futures are traded in lot sizes of 25 MT, and their price is quoted in US dollars and cents per MT.
+Exposure to lead can also be obtained via futures contracts on the London Metal Exchange.
+Futures are traded in lot sizes of 25 metric tons, and their price is quoted in US dollars and cents per metric ton.

 This is an updated version of an article originally published by the Investing News Network in 2008.